 What is the best diet for autoimmune?

-Before I get into nutrient dense nutrition plans for autoimmune, here are some quick facts first so you have a bit of an understanding about autoimmune and the environment in which a disease can present itself:
+Before I get into the ins/outs of nutrition plans for autoimmune, here are some quick facts about autoimmune that help set the stage for nutritional therapy:

 -